In the age of the digitally-savvy consumer, data is more important than ever.

 Identify & contain threats

-The most important part of being able to stop a potential cyberattack is having a strong security team that is able to recognize the danger signs so they can implement a remedy and prevent a possible data breach.
+The most important part of being able to stop a potential cyberattack is having a strong security team that is focused on protecting data.
+This team needs to be able to recognize the danger signs so they can implement a remedy and prevent a possible data breach.

 Once the threat is identified, your team should be prepared to immediately act to contain the problem before it escalates.